usePopover

 <script setup lang="ts">

-const {popover} = usePopover()
+const { popover } = usePopover()

 slots: {

-default: (scope) => h('div', null, `Custom content - Visible: ${scope.visible}`),
+default: (scope) => markRaw(h('div', null, `Custom content - Visible: ${scope.visible}`)),

 },

-target: advancedExample.value,
+target: 'advanced-popover-target',

 title: 'Advanced Popover',